-Subsection 5(2) of the Regulation sets out the content requirements for a notice delivered to the regulator or, in Quebec, the securities regulatory authority, by a participating audit firm.
-Paragraph 5(2)(b) requires a participating audit firm to describe each remedial action that CPAB imposed on the firm.
+Paragraph 5(2)(c) requires a participating audit firm to include a description of each remedial action that CPAB imposed on the firm, as described by CPAB.
 This includes, but is not limited to, remedial actions referred to in subsection 5(1).
-For example, if CPAB requires a participating audit firm to engage an independent monitor under subparagraph 5(1)(b)(ii) of the Regulation and also imposes additional remedial actions on the firm other than those referred to in subsection 5(1), the notice must include a complete description of such other remedial actions.
+For example, if CPAB requires a participating audit firm to engage an independent monitor under subparagraph 5(1)(a)(i) of the Regulation and also imposes additional remedial actions on the firm other than those referred to in subsection 5(1), the notice must include a complete description of such other remedial actions.